grommet/grommet/src/js/components/Button/README.md

 **plain**

-Whether this is a plain button with no border or padding.
+Whether this is a plain button with no border or pad.
+Non plain button will show both pad and border.
+The plain button has no border and unless the icon prop exist it has no pad as well.

 ```
 boolean